pioio/ezcli/README.md

-# ezcli
+# Taskcli
-Easy to use CLI library for Python.
+A CLI library for creating comprehensive command line interfaces from function signatures.